 Cottonwood Pass rises to the west out of Buena Vista, heading over the Continental Divide.
 It’s an amazing mountain pass to see colorful fall aspen groves.

 It connects with Almont near Crested Butte, making it an excellent summer trip.
 The road closes in winter due to heavy snowfall, usually sometime in October.
 The paved pass reaches 12,126 feet.
 Originally, just the Buena Vista half of the pass was paved, but in 2017 the Almont side was paved as well.
 It’s an excellent drive for 2WD cars.

-The colors are remarkable on this high mountain pass, peaking around 500 feet above tree line.
-From the top, you’re afforded 360 degree views of two distinct water sheds.
-It’s especially spectacular each autumn for the fall foliage.
+The colors are remarkable on this high mountain pass, peaking around 500 feet above the treeline.
+From the top, you’re afforded 360-degree views of two distinct watersheds.
+It’s especially spectacular each autumn during the fall foliage.

 Camping, fishing, and off-highway vehicles are all common around the lake.
 ATV and boat rentals are both available.
 There is one campground on the Buena Vista side and many on the Almont side.
 Dispersed camping is easy to spot on both sides.